jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 Or do we need a definition in order to know it when we see it?
 I don't think we will have much of a problem with that.
 We might have some false positives in advance (like *Eliza*, and the case of Blake Lemoine) but we won't have false negatives after.

-> *AI are impossible, by Gödel's incompleteness theorem.*
+> *AI is impossible, by Gödel's incompleteness theorem.*

 Roger Penrose makes this argument.
 And there have been other attempted applications of computer science theory in the same direction - no free lunch is another example - and the response is the same.
 If it proves that AI is impossible, then it proves human intelligence is impossible too.